ianlandrum/ianlandrum.github.io/index.md

 - ## Techstart Portfolio

-You can use the [editor on GitHub](https://github.com/ianlandrum/ianlandrum.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here is all of my projects that i did from the program Techstart.
+The program was made by Facebook.
+I have been working on it and it is really fun.

-### ChatBot
+**1. ### ChatBot**

 I made a chat bot about EAST.
 It tells what we did this year and what stuff we use in class.

-**Bold** and _Italic_ and `Code` text

 [Link](url) and ![Image](src)
 ```